serventino-servenn/art-space-app/README.md

 ## Art Space App
-A simple Android app built using [Jetpack Compose](https://developer.android.com/jetpack/compose), and it is part of the [Android Basics with Kotlin](https://developer.android.com/courses/android-basics-compose/course) learning pathway.
+A simple Android app built using [Jetpack Compose](https://developer.android.com/jetpack/compose), and it is part of the [Android Basics with Kotlin](https://developer.android.com/codelabs/basic-android-kotlin-compose-art-space#0) learning pathway.

 Art Space App  displays a collection of artwork with their respective titles and artists.
-Users can navigate through different artworks using Next and Previous buttons.
-The app demonstrates  state management and Compose UI components.
+Users can navigate through different artworks using Next and Previous buttons.The app demonstrates key Jetpack Compose concepts like state management, composables, and layout structuring.

+### Learning Goals
+- Practice state hoisting in Compose
+- Understand column,Row,Box layout composables
+- Manage UI updates using remember and mutableStateOf
+- Handle basic user interaction

 ## Screenshots
 <p aling ="center">